whosonfirst/whosonfirst-names/README.md

 ## Names and aliases (and languages) – aka RFC 5646

-_Note: If you're reading this notice it means that we are still in the process of backfilling the [whosonfirst-data repository](https://github.com/whosonfirst/whosonfirst-data) and the RFC 5646 changes described here are not live yet._
+_Note: If you're reading this notice it means that we are still in the process of backfilling the [whosonfirst-data repository](https://github.com/whosonfirst/whosonfirst-data) and not all of the RFC 5646 related changes described here may be live yet._

 Who's On First uses a variation of [RFC 5646](http://www.rfc-editor.org/rfc/rfc5646.txt) for identifying names.
 The W3C's [Language tags in HTML and XML](http://www.w3.org/International/articles) page describes RFC 5646 like this: